maxburs/blog/_posts/2021-01-17 discriminated-unions-vs-polymorphism.md

   - Harder to delete/detect unused code
   - When code splitting, more unused methods will be included in bundles [^1]
 - Allows for easy dependency injection

+[^1]: date-fns being slimmer than moment.js is a great example of this

 ### Possible file layout